 This is what you’re going to need: Barbecue sauce – use one that is not super high in sugar (honey style) as those may burn (I like this one) – If you like really spicy buffalo wings use Franks hot sauce

 - Use 12-15 frozen chicken wings.
 Do not fill your Instant Pot or pressure cooker more than 3/4 full.
 So the total number depends on the size of your wings.

 - Optional additions – pineapple chunks and/or hot sauce

-Frozen chicken wings in air fryer are easy too!
-You’ll need to toss the wings like this in some sauce and sprinkle with blue cheese to add more flavor but they’re great in less than 15 minutes!
+Frozen chicken wings in air fryer are easy too and can be cooked as quickly as 12 minutes if you just want a few!
+You’ll need to toss the wings like this in some dipping sauce for chicken wings with a sprinkle of blue cheese to add more flavor but they’re great in less than 15 minutes!

 Of course you can make these as an easy Ninja Foodi recipe as well.
 Any brand will do.

 And you’ll probably want some sort of yummy sauce poured on the top when they are tender and done to perfection.
 Buffalo or BBQ sauce are the most common.
 Remember, you already have what you need right inside the pot though when you make it how I suggest below!